rosano/kommit/os-app/open-guide/text.en.md

 # Deck page

 Once you have selected a deck, you can customize how to present the cards, see some statistics from your reviews, and rename or delete the deck.
-Click on *Cards* to manage cards.
-Click *Play* to start the memory game.
+Click on *KOMReviewDetailToolbarCardsButtonText* to manage cards.
+Click *KOMReviewDetailPlayButtonText* to start the memory game.

 ## Game options

-*Play audio* will automatically play any recorded audio for the card.
+*KOMReviewDetailFormAudioIsEnabledFieldLabelText* will automatically play any recorded audio for the card.

-*Read front* or *Read back* will speak the text using any language available on your device.
+*KOMReviewDetailFormFrontSpeechIsEnabledFieldLabelText* or *KOMReviewDetailFormRearSpeechIsEnabledFieldLabelText* will speak the text using any language available on your device.
 By default it uses the language of your computer, but you can set a [language code](https://www.w3schools.com/tags/ref_language_codes.asp) if your cards use multiple languages.
-If *Play audio* is enabled and there is recorded audio for the same side, only the audio will play.
+If *KOMReviewDetailFormAudioIsEnabledFieldLabelText* is enabled and there is recorded audio for the same side, only the audio will play.

-By default, the cards will be presented both front-to-back and back-to-front, but *Skip reversed cards* will disable the latter.
+By default, the cards will be presented both front-to-back and back-to-front, but *KOMReviewDetailFormIsForwardOnlyFieldLabelText* will disable the latter.

 # Memory game

 During a review, the cards will be presented in a random order.
-Try to recall the opposite side without looking, then *Flip* the card to reveal the following response buttons to schedule the card's next appearance:
+Try to recall the opposite side without looking, then *KOMPlayFlipButtonText* the card to reveal the following response buttons to schedule the card's next appearance:

-- *Reset*: Clear the schedule and start from scratch
+- *KOMPlayResponseButtonAgainText*: Clear the schedule and start from scratch
-- *Next*
+- *KOMPlayResponseButtonNextText*
     - First time: within the next ten minutes
     - Second time: after a few days
     - Subsequently: after progressively larger periods